Pringled/pyversity/benchmarks/README.md

 are trained on the remaining interactions (preventing leakage), candidate items are generated, then reranked with each diversification strategy.
 Relevance (nDCG) and diversity (ILAD, ILMD) are measured to answer: *(1) how much can diversification improve relevance?
 (2) what's the relevance-diversity tradeoff?*

-Latency is also measured as the number of candidates scales.
+Latency scaling is also measured for each strategy.

 > **Note:** COVER (coverage-based diversification) is not included because it optimizes a different
 > objective (topic/category coverage) and requires explicit item taxonomies not available in standard